krisyana/cms-rs/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) for fe and expressjs and mysql for be and require node => 18 you can adjust db and seed in .env

+## Install depedency

+In the client directory, you can run: `npm i` and in backend you can run `yarn`

 ## Available Scripts

 In the client directory, you can run: